A Home Equity Line of Credit (HELOC) can be a cheap source of credit to meet the short-term demands of your business.

 There are different use cases of home equity vs. HELOC, and both secondary mortgages have distinct advantages and disadvantages.
 A home equity line of credit is different from a home equity loan, allowing business owners to take a lump sum amount upfront and pay it back in installments.
 Let's explore.

-How to use a HELOC or Home Equity Loan to start a business
+How to Use a HELOC to Start a Business

 - Home Valuation